List of heads of state of the Gambia: First Republic (1970–1994)

 Under the Constitution of 1970, the first constitution of the Republic of the Gambia, the president replaced the monarch as executive head of state.
 The president was elected by the National Assembly for a five-year term.
 In the event of a vacancy the vice-president served as acting president.

-Status

 Military rule (1994–1996)

 Colonel Yahya Jammeh led a coup d'état which overthrew President Jawara and his government, all political parties and Parliament were dissolved.

 Second Republic (1996–present)

-Under the current constitution of the Republic of the Gambia, the president is executive head of state.
+Under the current constitution of the Republic of The Gambia, the president is executive head of state.
 The president is elected by popular vote for a five-year term.
 In the event of a vacancy, the vice-president will serve as acting president.